-The Plan estimates approximately 1,145 new high-rise multi-family housing units will be built as part of the Metro site redevelopment.
-Based on average student generation rates for this area of the county, MCPS estimates that at full build-out, the new housing would result in approximately 58 elementary school students, 24 middle school students, and 32 high school students.
+The Plan estimates approximately 1,397 new high-rise multifamily housing units for the Metro site.
+Based on average student generation rates for this area of the county, MCPS estimates that at full build-out, the new housing would result in approximately 76 elementary school students, 30 middle school students, and 43 high school students.

 The full impact of the Plan on school enrollment will not occur for many years.
-In addition, a significant part of project impact on school enrollment in this cluster will be from development in other areas surrounding the Plan area, and most of them, such as Rock Spring, would likely not achieve full build out in the life of this Plan.
+In addition, a significant part of projected impact on school enrollment in this cluster will be from development in other areas surrounding the Plan area, and most of them, such as Rock Spring, would likely not achieve full build out in the life of this Plan.
 School enrollment and capacity in the area also may change over the 20-year time frame of the Plan.
-MCPS enrollment forecasts focus on a six-year time frame and are updated annually.
-The longer time frame of a master plan makes it more challenging to precisely gauge the impact of the Plan on public schools.